-In long-term users, post-acute symptoms can be felt several months after their last use.
+In long-term users, post-acute withdrawal symptoms can be felt several months after their last use.
 Symptoms include low mood and cocaine cravings.

 What a Cocaine Overdose Looks Like

 In recent years, fentanyl—a powerful synthetic opioid—has also played a role in the increased number of cocaine overdoses.
-This is due to users unknowingly taking cocaine laced with fentanyl when they have not built up a tolerance for opioids.
-Recognizing an overdose and getting immediate medical attention can be the difference between life and death.
+This is due to users unknowingly taking cocaine laced with fentanyl which in even the smallest of quantities, can cause lethal reactions Recognizing an overdose and getting immediate medical attention can be the difference between life and death.

-If you suspect that your loved one is experiencing an overdose, call 911 immediately.
+If you suspect that your loved one is experiencing a cocaine overdose, call 911 immediately.
 While waiting for help to arrive, try to keep the individual’s body temperature at a normal level by applying a cold compress.
-If they are having a seizure, move any object away from them and place them on their side to keep their airway clear.
+If they are having a seizure, move any objects away from them and place them on their side to keep their airway clear.
 Do not hold them down.
 If you know that the individual has also taken opioids, administer Narcan, a medication designed to reverse the effects of an opioid overdose.

-How to Help Someone Addicted to Cocaine
+How to Help Someone With a Cocaine Addiction